Overview

 Items in square brackets are optional e.g

-can be used asstepback
+stepback [s/SECONDS]can be used asstepbackor asstepback s/20.

 Stopping a play : stop